Didericis/art-scraper/README.md

 ### ToDo

-- [ ] Wait for click event to finish
+- [ ] Figure out how to wait for result of click event
 - [ ] Parse art information
 - [ ] Store picture
 - [ ] Import data into mongodb